 Who can apply?
 2Ls and 3Ls

-Is this program year-long or semester-long?
-Semester long with with option to enroll as an “advanced” student in a second semester, with the professor’s approval.
+Is the program year-long or semester-long?
+Semester-long with the option to enroll as an “advanced” student in a second semester, with the professor’s approval.

 How many credits?
 3

 Howard University School of Law participates in the United States Patent and Trademark Office’s (USPTO) Law School Clinic Certification Program (Trademarks).
 As a result, this 3-credit semester-long course was created, for which a maximum of ten (10) students will be selected.

 The IP & Trademark Clinic course includes a classroom seminar and actual client representation.
 The one time per week, two-hour classroom seminar includes a review of trademark law & federal registration procedures.
 The practice includes the representation of individuals and small businesses in their efforts to secure federal trademark registrations with the USPTO.

 Student-attorneys are responsible for all aspects of representing clients, under the direct supervision of the IPTC faculty.
 The practice includes, but is not limited to: adhering to the USPTO’s ethics rules; client interviewing and counseling (e.g., gathering information; reviewing & reporting-out Office Actions & Notices); trademark selection and clearance (e.g., conducting searches; ordering & reviewing search reports; rendering availability opinions) and all aspects of preparing, filing & prosecuting trademark applications before the USPTO (e.g., reviewing Office Actions and drafting responses thereto, and legal research).
 Students are also required to meet with IPTC faculty once per week for 30 minute supervisory meetings.